HugoRCD/shelve/README.md

 - [GitHub Issues](https://github.com/HugoRCD/shelve/issues)

 ### Where to Ask Questions
-For questions and support, join our [Discord Community](https://discord.gg/shelve) or open an issue on GitHub.
+For questions and support, open an issue on GitHub.

 ### How to Report Bugs
 To report bugs, open an issue on the [GitHub Issues](https://github.com/HugoRCD/shelve/issues) page.